stepanataccolade/docsv2/sources/continuous_integration/ci_shippableyml.md

 - The `on_failure` section will not be executed for timed out, unstable builds.
 - This section is also not executed if the build fails because code coverage does not meet the minimum threshold value.

+### cache

 ### push

+* * *

 ## integrations
 The integrations section lets you specify what third party services you want to interact with a part of your build.

 ### Notifications
-Shippable supports email, Slack, HipChat and IRC notifications and these can be configured in your yml file.
+Shippable supports sedning email, Slack, HipChat and IRC notifications and these can be configured in your yml file.

+####Default behavior
-Email notifications are always sent by default to the committer and commit author if they are 'members' of the repository, i.e. they have admin or push permissions to the repository.
+By default, email notifications are sent to the committer and commit author if they are 'members' of the repository, i.e. they have admin or push permissions to the repository.
 These default notifications are sent if:
 - a build fails
 - a previously failing build is successful

-To send Slack, HipChat, or IRC notifications or to modify the default setting for email notifications, you will need to include a few lines in your yml.
+To send Slack, HipChat, or IRC notifications or to modify the default setting for email notifications, you will need to add some config your yml.

+####Example: Sending Slack notifications
 As an example, let's see how to send a Slack notification for successful and failing builds:

 1. Add a Slack integration to your subscription